sophiaorlando/MediaMonksCookies/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project stores and saves cookies in your browser.
-Every time a user visits the page, or refreshes it, they will be presented with a ball.
-A cookie will be stored every time the user sees a blue ball or a red ball.
-Once the cookies are cached, the application will refresh and all previous cookies will be deleted.
+Upon visiting the page, a user will have a 50/50 chance of being presented with a red ball or a blue ball.
+Using cookies with functionality written in  Javascript, we can determine whether the user saw a red or blue ball.
+This information is created, stored, and saved using cookies inside of your browser.
+A report is shown on screen of the number of times a user has visited the site, and the number of times they saw each color ball.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>